Sunday, January 5, 2020

 200 West 57th Street, NYC (Google Street View May 2019).

-While the entranceway has been modified slightly, 200 West 57th Street looks virtually identical to the way it looked in 1985.
-I think it looks better with the flags and sconces.
+While the entranceway has been modified slightly, 200 West 57th Street looks virtually identical to how it looked in 1985.
+I think it looks better with the flags and sconces, it was a bit barebones back then.

 Glenn Frey You Belong to the City randommusings.filminspector.com